Trisha404/hello-world/README.md

 # hello-world
-100 day of code challenge
+I pledge to take part in the 100 day of code challenge!